"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Methodology

 We conducted the first step, ``Identification,'' using the following three databases: IEEE Xplore Digital Library, ACM Digital Library, and Web of Science.
 We chose these datasets since they cover the leading conferences and journals on human-computer interaction and team science.
-We searched for articles in these databases based on their titles, abstracts, and full text.
+We searched for articles in these databases using their titles, abstracts, and full text.
 We conducted the final search on February 19, 2025.
 We included articles published between 2004 and 2024, covering 20 years of research.
 We limited the included papers to the last 20 years to ensure that our corpus captured the most recent developments, which led to the significant boom in HMD technologies starting around the 2010s, including HTC Vive and Oculus Rift.
-We also checked earlier studies, which began as early as 1993 in our search scope, and primarily focused on collaboration in virtual environments using screen-based technologies rather than HMDs.
+We also checked earlier studies, which began as early as 1993 in our search scope, and primarily focused on collaborative virtual environments (CVEs) \cite{benford2001collaborative,churchill1998collaborative} using screen-based technologies rather than HMDs.
 For the few early papers involving VR, their contributions were either revisited in later research or shaped by the technological constraints of the time, which limited their applicability to the current landscape of Social VR research.

-We obtained 892 papers from the IEEE Xplore Digital Library, 972 papers from the ACM Digital Library, and 182 papers from the Web of Science database, resulting in a total of 2,046 papers.
-Since the ACM Digital Library did not allow users to export the results from their website, we manually copied and pasted the ACM Digital Library's results to a Google Spreadsheet.
-We exported the results of all three databases from their websites to a CSV file.
+We obtained 892 papers from the IEEE Xplore Digital Library, 972 papers from the ACM Digital Library, and 182 papers from the Web of Science database, totaling 2,046 papers.
+Since the ACM Digital Library does not allow users to export results from its website, we manually copied and pasted the results into a Google Spreadsheet.
+For the other two datasets, we exported the results from their websites to a CSV file.
 We then compiled all the results into a single spreadsheet for analysis.
-In cases where we found two versions of an article (e.g., a conference paper later extended into a journal article), we only included the most recent version.
+In cases where we found two versions of an article (e.g., a conference paper later extended into a journal article), we included the most recent version.
 Based on the titles, we removed 11 duplicate articles.
 This left us with 2,035 articles for screening.
 Fig.~\ref{trendofpapers} depicts the trend of paper counts for each year in our search corpus from 2004 to 2024.